Talkense/tm-web-ui-developer-puzzle/README.md

 **Requirements**

-> As a user, I want to be able to quickly undo my action when clicking the `Want to Read` button in the book list, or the remove button in the reading list.
+> As a user, I want to be able to quickly undo my action when clicking the `Add to List` button in the book list, or the remove button in the reading list.

 1. Starting from the `chore/code-review` branch from Task 1, create a new branch `feat/undo-actions`.
 2. Update the code such that a [snackbar](https://material.angular.io/components/snack-bar/overview) appears whenever the user adds or removes a book.
 (Hint: this module is already installed and set up)